-If your work is unprofessional, you may re-submit your work via Carmen before the deadline passes without penalty.
-If technical issues prevent you from re-submitting, you may email me your submission before the deadline passes.
-After the deadline passes, you may re-submit work that you discover is unprofessional, but I will apply the lateness penalty to the final submission.
+If your work is unprofessional, you may re-submit your work.
+If technical issues prevent you from re-submitting, you may email me your submission.
+If you email me work, the time that I receive your work will become the submission time used to evaluate lateness.
+After the deadline passes, you may re-submit work that you discover is unprofessional, but I will apply a lateness penalty to the final submission.